vmoprojs/GeoModels-page/README.md

 ## Installation and more Info

-Please, visit our website for more informationm news and feedback: https://vmoprojs.github.io/GeoModels-page/
+Please, visit our website for more information, news and feedback: https://vmoprojs.github.io/GeoModels-page/

 ## About the authors